hexpm/specifications/registry-v2.md

 3. **Filters the candidate set at resolution time only.** Lockfile entries are trusted at install; filtering does not apply to versions already in the lockfile.
 4. **Caches each policy independently** with last-known-good fall-back on fetch failure (network, 5xx, signature mismatch).
 The maximum staleness window should be at most 30 days, bounding the suppression window for a network adversary.

-The advisory and retirement rules compose across active policies by intersection — any active policy can block a release.
-Cooldowns compose differently: the effective cooldown is the strictest (longest) duration across all active policies, and local cooldown configuration cannot lower it.
+Across the active set, policies compose by intersection: a release survives only if every active policy permits it and no active policy's restriction blocks it.
+Cooldowns compose by strictest-wins — the effective cooldown is the longest duration across all active policies, and local cooldown configuration cannot lower it.

 ## Links